UMAprotocol/UMIPs/Implementations/uniswap-volume-kpi.md

 Uniswap v3 has the following criteria for inclusion in their volume metric:

 1. One or both tokens in a pair must be included in the [explicitly whitelisted tokens](https://github.com/Uniswap/uniswap-v3-subgraph/blob/main/src/utils/pricing.ts#L12-L34)
+2. It must meet this criteria at 00:00 UTC on August 1st, 2021.

 ### Python Script